gbragafibra/whatislife/lit.md

 - Yanofsky, N. S. (2003).
 A universal approach to self-referential paradoxes, incompleteness and fixed points.
 Bulletin of Symbolic Logic, 9(3), 362-386.

+- Wolkenhauer, O., & Hofmeyr, J. H. S. (2007).
+An abstract cell model that describes the self-organization of cell function in living systems.
+Journal of theoretical biology, 246(3), 461-476.

 ### Calculus of indications related

 - Varela, F. J., & Goguen, J. A. (1978).
 The arithmetic of closure.
 Cybernetics and System, 8(3-4), 291-324.